Internships are a great way to explore career options while developing your skills through hands-on experience with social-impact organizations.

 Beef up your resume

-If you’re struggling in your search because you feel like your resume is a bit sparse, we have plenty of tips on how to flesh it out right here on Idealist Careers.
+If you’re struggling in your search because you feel like your resume is a bit sparse, we have plenty of tips on how to flesh it out right here on Idealist Career Advice.
 There are many ways to develop skills on your own time or translate seemingly unrelated activities into meaningful experience.

-- Volunteer experience is another easy-to-come-by and rewarding addition to your resume.
+- Volunteer experience is another rewarding addition to your resume.
 Not only will it give you valuable real-world experience in teamwork and problem solving, it will also demonstrate your passion for social impact and civic engagement.

-The most important takeaway here: Never write off any experience without critically examining it first.
+The most important takeaway here: never write off any experience without critically examining it first.

 The reality is that nobody ever fits a job description perfectly, and hiring managers understand that intern applicants are often students without much career experience.
 Rather than worrying about whether or not you meet every need and requirement outlined in the description, be clear and positive.